Garden Rules & Guidelines

 • Straw, hay, marsh grass, coco hulls, trash-free leaves and wood chips

-• Black plastic, landscape cloth, cardboard (remove from the garden by Nov.
-1)
+• Black plastic, landscape cloth, cardboard and newspaper

-• Commercial and homegrown seeds (Do not have to be organic)
+• Commercial and homegrown seeds (seeds do not have to be organic)

-• Commercial and homegrown transplants (Do not have to be organic)
+• Commercial and homegrown transplants (they do not have to be organic)

 • If necessary, organic-certified pesticides such at Bt, insecticidal soap, rotenone, pyrethrum, diatomaceous earth, etc.